yousong/build-scripts/README.md

 - gzip complains with trailing garbage ignored, http://www.gzip.org/#faq8

+### RHEL/CentOS 6

-For RHEL/CentOS 6, the issue is that the default toolchain provided is too old for building packages of current version.
+On RHEL/CentOS 6, the default toolchain is too old for building many packages of newest version.

 1. Anonymous struct/union support of c11 standard is required from gcc to build luajit bundled with wrk.
 GCC 4.4 does not work.
 2. ruby of at least version 1.9 is required to build mruby bundled with h2o